markmorbid/Billy_Scripts/Web/readme.md

 - **Image Support**: Allows adding images alongside prompts, reading prompts from image metadata if available.
 - **Repeat Functionality**: Set how many times the entire prompt list will repeat; use '~' for infinite repeats.
 - **Start Prompt Option**: Begin processing from a specific prompt number in the list, ideal for resuming work.
-- **Automatic Queue Management**: Detects queue space availability and auto-submits as space allows, removing images only before the next prompt to prevent interference.
+- **Automatic Queue Management**: Detects queue space availability and auto-submits as space allows.
 - **Visual Indicators**: Displays current batch, prompt number, and total prompts in a user-friendly format.
-- **Bulk Download**: Allows selecting and downloading multiple videos at once (including prompts in JSON file).
+- **Bulk Download**: Allows selecting and downloading multiple videos at once (also saves prompts in JSON file).
 Includes options to download all visible videos, select/deselect individual videos, select videos between two selections, and download only selected videos.

 **Usage Instructions**: